MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 For complete user investigation across a hybrid environment, you must have:

 - A valid license for Azure ATP connected to your Active Directory instance
+- You must be a global admin to enable integration between Azure ATP and Microsoft Cloud App Security
+- If do not have Azure ATP, try it now

 >[!NOTE]
 >If you don't have a subscription for Azure ATP, you will still be able to use the Cloud App Security portal to investigate users, but you won't receive insights from your on-premises environment.